pierpaolo28/sapiensLink/README.md

 FROM_EMAIL = 'YOUR_SENDGRID_FROM_EMAIL'
 ```

-The Django frontend should be accessible from [localhost](http://localhost/) and the REACT frontend from [localhost:3000](http://localhost:3000/)
+The Django frontend should be accessible from [localhost](http://localhost/) and the Next.js frontend from [localhost:3000](http://localhost:3000/)

 To create an admin user, run these commands from the terminal and follow the instructions: